JOHN C. GREGORY is an independent copy writer, novelist and agricultural journalist. Learning from the land and from history is his mission.

 Before Cher found Sonny or Ara Parseghian called his first play in South Bend; before Kevork Hovnanian built his first townhouse or Andre Agassi picked up a racket; before Jack Kevorkian contemplated his first mercy killing or the Kardashians shared their family dramas; and even before countless waves of survivors fled to American shores to escape Ottoman massacres, there was Martin the Armenian.
-Believed to be the first Armenian in the new world, Martin was a moderately successful business man whose sole claim to fame is, well, being the first Armenian in the new world.
-How did such an exotic specimen arrive in Virginia in 1619?
-Did he leave any legacy to speak of?
+Believed to be the first Armenian in the new world, Martin was a moderately successful businessman whose sole claim to fame is, well, being the first Armenian in the new world.
+But how did such an exotic specimen arrive in Virginia in 1619?
+Did he leave any legacy?

 Where Did Martin Come From?

-Armenians are a nation best known for accomplishments among its Diaspora as opposed to within its ever-changing political boundaries.
+The Armenian nation is best known for its accomplishments among its diaspora as opposed to within its ever-changing political boundaries.
 Under the heel of one oppressive regime after another, this relatively small ethnic group has endured and maintained its distinct identity.
-The Parthians, Romans, Persians, Byzantines and Arabs – among others – each contended for the Armenian ancestral homeland in the first centuries BCE with relative degrees of success.
-Sitting in the south Caucasus region of Eurasia, this ancient kingdom was at the nexus of conflict between east and west.
+The Parthians, Romans, Persians, Byzantines, and Arabs – among others – each contended for the Armenian ancestral homeland in the first centuries BCE with relative degrees of success.
+Sitting in the south Caucasus region of Eurasia, this ancient kingdom was at the nexus of conflict between the east and west.
 Despite their diminishing territory and shifting borders, however, Armenians maintained their nationhood even when their state teetered over the political abyss.
 Two things account for this cohesion.

 If Martin was in fact residing in Amsterdam, what chain of events led him to American shores?
 Hayk Demoyan, author of Armenian Legacy in America: A 400-Year Heritage, asserts that Martin arrived in 1619 as a servant to the new Colonial governor, Sir George Yeardley.
 A military man, Yeardley had served in Virginia previously (1610-1616) on exploratory missions and in battles with the natives led by their king, Powhatan.
 Yeardley was also deputy governor before returning to England.
 Yet prior to those experiences, he fought the Spaniards in the Netherlands.
 It is impossible to know whether he came into contact with Martin – or perhaps some associates – during that time but Holland is a sensible connection given the presence of both Armenian habitations and British soldiers.